 Caroline earned a PhD at U.C.
 Berkeley and taught writing at Berkeley, Stanford, and the San Francisco Art Institute before starting a family and finding her academic life incompatible with parenting.
 She began editing for Literary Mama, working her way up the masthead and ultimately serving five years as editor-in-chief of the site.
 She has also co-edited two anthologies, Mama, PhD: Women Write About Motherhood and Academic Life (Rutgers University Press, 2008) and The Cassoulet Saved Our Marriage: True Stories of Food, Family, and How We Learn to Eat (Roost Books, 2013).
 Her work with the contributors to Literary Mama and her two books crystallized her desire to support writers and artists who are parents.

 Tony co-founded the Sustainable Arts Foundation after a long career in the software industry.
 His passion for the arts comes from his father, who was a painter and sculptor, and growing up the son of an artist informed his thoughts about the balance of art and family.
-He serves on the board of the Alliance of Artist Communities and is currently the co-chair of the Grantmakers in the Arts Individual Artists Support Committee.
+He serves on the board of the Alliance of Artist Communities and is currently a member of the Grantmakers in the Arts Individual Artists Support Committee.

 The Sustainable Arts Foundation was founded in 2010 by Caroline and Tony Grant.
 We were inspired largely by the example of Tony’s late father, the painter and sculptor James Grant, who continued to work in his Folsom Street studio after becoming a parent (often bringing Tony and his brother along to play or nap in a corner).
 His career changed in those years; he showed less often and started jewelry and jigsaw puzzle businesses, turning to crafts that were a bit faster to make and sell.